 Yellow Sapphire Gemstones

-A yellow sapphire is a naturally occurring gemstone, consisting basically of corundum (aluminium oxide), and tinged with slight traces of iron – the metal which leads to its beautiful yellow hue.
+A Yellow Sapphire Gemstones is a naturally occurring Gemstone, consisting basically of corundum (aluminium oxide), and tinged with slight traces of iron – the metal which leads to its beautiful yellow hue.
 Found usually in igneous rocks and in alluvial deposits, this amazing stone has long held the admiration and wonder of all kinds of people – from travellers and explorers to kings and queens.
 Carving and cutting of the natural stone creates the brilliantly lit and cut gemstone that is one of the most valued of all precious stones.
 A yellow sapphire has considerable sparkle and might display different colours when viewed from different angles.
 Sapphires can be heat treated, diffused with beryllium or irradiated to preserve and enhance their yellow brilliance – but the naturally occurring coloured sapphires are still the most valued.

-Called padparadscha in Sinhalese and Sanskrit, and usually known in India as Pukhraj, the colour of the best yellow sapphire has been considered to be the perfect amalgam of the yellow of a sunset evening and the red of a lotus flower.
+Called padparadscha in Sinhalese and Sanskrit, and usually known in India as Pukhraj, the colour of the best yellow sapphire Gemstones has been considered to be the perfect amalgam of the yellow of a sunset evening and the red of a lotus flower.
 Sapphires are known for their extreme hardness – next only to diamond – and are today used for a wide range of industrial applications; including lasers, solid-state electronic devices and electronic wristwatches.
 But of course, the choicest use of sapphires is in jewellery – with necklaces, beads, rings, bands etc.

-Significance of the yellow sapphire
+Significance of the yellow sapphire Gems

-The pushkraj is also associated with fertility and good marriage.
+The Peela pukhraj is also associated with fertility and good marriage.
 It's supposed to be beneficial for unmarried women (and men) who are looking for stability in future marriages, and also for married couples for peace and reduction in marital conflicts.
 In terms of ailments, the yellow sapphire, in touch with the wearer's skin has numerous effects in eradicating throat and thyroid problems.
-The yellow sapphire gemstone, upon being bought and chiselled, might also carry negative energies, so the ring or stone can be detoxified by dipping it in salt water overnight.
+The yellow sapphire gemstone, upon being bought and chiselled, might also carry negative energies, so the ring or stone can be detoxified by dipping it in water overnight.

 Check for these signs before buying your Yellow Sapphire: